 If vintage swing dancing is your thing and you dream it, triple step when you walk, and have more vintage clothes than modern, we also want to ensure you have ample opportunities to enjoy your passion within a supportive community.
 We strive to achieve this through quality learning environments, exposure to diverse dance repertoires, and by encouraging dancers to help form the types of dance experiences they seek.

-They are held on Sunday afternoons at Dance Xtreme Studio, 17538 Highway 2, Quinte West, Ontario.
+- They will be held on Sunday afternoons at Dance Xtreme Studio, 17538 Highway 2, Quinte West, Ontario.

 - Pay-as-you-go: $15/lesson (Students/Seniors: $12/lesson)